 “We’ve recorded birds from the moment they arrive on Kauaʻi in March to the time their chicks depart in October and November,” Dr. Raine continued.
 “The cameras are a great way to collect data on a whole range of behaviors, such as when the chicks fledge and how often adults come to the burrows to feed their offspring.
 In this way we are increasing our understanding of exactly what these birds are up to while they are on our island.”

 The cameras have also highlighted the threat of invasive species to these endangered seabirds, a problem that is facing Hawaii’s endemic wildlife throughout the archipelago.
 Cameras have filmed burrows being visited by both feral cats and rats throughout the study period, and have even captured the gruesome moment when a chick was eaten alive by a large rat.

 “One of the achievements of this work has been to highlight how vulnerable these birds are to introduced predators,” Dr. Raine said.
 “It doesn’t matter how remote the sites are, feral cats and rats are always present and these can have a dramatic impact on breeding colonies.
 The cameras showed that several of the burrows even had rat nests right at the burrow entrance and feral cats actively investigated burrows on multiple occasions.”

-To see a selection of videos taken from these cameras, visit the Media/Videos section of this website.
+To see a selection of photos/videos taken from these cameras, visit the Gallery section of this website.